mrvnmyr/dryfinder/README.rst

 - ``--min-lines N`` (required): Minimum number of lines in a block to be considered a duplicate seed.
+- ``--ignore-indentation`` (optional): Ignore leading spaces and tabs when matching/merging blocks.
+(Output still shows the original indentation from the first occurrence.)
 - ``--debug`` (optional): Print diagnostic information to **stderr**.
 - Globs: One or more glob patterns.
 Supports ``*``, ``?``, and ``**``
   (recursive).
 Bracket ``[]`` classes are not supported.
 Patterns are